EOL/deprecated_eol/doc/project_architecture.md

 ...Those source_urls would be downloaded.
 Errors would be stored in a special table (you can request errors for a given site_id/content_id as another API request).
 The files will be pre-processed as needed (e.g.: images will have various thumbnails created, and converted to JPG).
 The resulting files will end up available somewhere like this:

   http://content.eol.org/sites/1/images/34589_80_80.jpg

 ...The "images" comes from type.downcase.pluralize, of course.

+## harvester, part 2

 The results from the harvest are in a highly normalized form, but remain pretty flexible (ie: we're not bending over backwards here to parse all types of